WebOrigami/docs/src/content/framework/intro1.md

 One simple way to represent the data for this site is a data file listing the names of the people on the team.

-Using the code editor, create a new folder called `src` at the root of the project.
-(In StackBlitz: move your mouse over the "Files" header in the left pane, then click the New Folder icon.)

-Inside this new `src` folder, create a file called `team.yaml`.
+<span class="tutorialStep"></span> Inside the `src` folder, create a file called `team.yaml`.

-Type some names into `team.yaml` using the YAML format below.
+<span class="tutorialStep"></span> Type some names into `team.yaml` using the YAML format below.
 You don't have to use these stock names — this tutorial will be **much** more entertaining if you type the names of your own teammates or family members!

 ```\yaml
 {{ intro/team.yaml }}